dstrohmaier/dstrohmaier.github.io/posts/_posts/2024-02-18-better-ai-criticism.md

 My suggestions pertain to criticism of the current abilities of AI, rather than criticism of their broader social consequences (supposed harm, replacement of human activities etc.).
+The criticisms I have in mind are of the blog-post length and formality, not academic.
 The list is neither complete, nor beyond dispute.
 Hopefully, it serves as a source of sharpening ideas.
 Here are my suggestions:

 - In your criticism, be specific about the architecture, or the family of architectures.
 Not all neural network technologies are transformer